Ann Arbor is usually known for the University of Michigan, but it’s now becoming known for so much more.

 The 23 Top Startups To Watch in 2020

 1. Duo Security

 Ann Arbor’s Duo Security was acquired by Cisco in 2018 for a whopping $2.35 billion (in a cash/stock combo), but their vibrant Ann Arbor office still has startup vibes written all over it.
-Their leading multi-factor authentication services put them on the cybersecurity map, and now they’re used by 18,000 customers in over 100 countries.
+Their leading multi-factor authentication services put them (and Ann Arbor) on the cybersecurity map, and now they’re used by 18,000 customers in over 100 countries.
 They’ve grown to a team of over 800 people.
 And the platform makes 500 million authentications a month.
 These are some big numbers.
 That’s because Duo likes to do big things.
 Like partner with the U.S. Department of Energy to pilot Duo’s FedRAMP.